RMNorbert/DPM/README.md

 - Filter
   - Filter the dataset according to specific labels (or field values), and extract label-related(field related) data based on specific field values.
-    - Currently filtering support csv files for source
+    - Currently filtering support csv files for source and label creation done according to yolo formatting

 ---
 ## To run